Breast augmentation/ breast enhancement/ breast implants in the Salt Lake City, Utah area.

 Should I choose saline or silicone breast implants?

 Coming soon!
 The Ideal implant ™ received FDA approval in November 2014.
-Product should be available in May 2015.
+Product should be available any time.
 This is a saline implant that “feels” like silicone.
 More information as it becomes available.

 - Saline advantages

 - Ease of diagnosis of rupture

 - Less rippling

 - More natural shape